Otonabee Conservation has embarked upon a major capital project with the reconstruction of the Millbrook Dam.

 A public walkway over the dam will be installed and the area will be landscaped.

-Construction of the spillway is scheduled to begin in April, 2018 and will be undertaken in a single phase.
+Construction of the concrete spillway is scheduled to begin in April, 2018 and will take up to three months to complete.

-The fourth and final phase of the construction project will involve the removal of the coffer dams and the installation of hardscaping on the earthen embankment of the dam.
+The final phase of the construction project will involve the removal of the coffer dams and the installation of hardscaping on the earthen embankment of the dam.
+This phase will also involve the removal of sediment from the pond.
+The project is expected to be completed by the end of October, 2018.

 The safety of the public ~ residents and visitors to the community ~ is of utmost importance during the construction of the Millbrook Dam.
 The project will draw the attention and curiosity of the public, and given the inherent dangers of a construction site measures will be taken to keep members of the public away from the site.